molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 When we run that suite, the spec fails:

 ```
-IndependentCounterComponent increments the count FAILED
+CounterComponent increments the count FAILED
   Error: Expected '0' to be '1'.
 ```